cjyuan/cyf-notes/ITP-JS3-Sprint2-PR-comments.md

 ---

+Array is a kind of object where indexes serve as its keys.
+So we could call `contains([3, 4], "1")` to check if the function can return `false` when the first parameter is an array and the second parameter is a valid key.

+---

 Array is a kind of object in JS, and "0", "1", "2" are keys of `[1, 2, 3]`.
 So it is better to express the test as `expect(contains([1, 2, 3], "1")).toBe(false);` to ensure the function can truly reject array.

 You can also test other types of invalid parameters (e. g., number, undefined, null, string, boolean).